dariagorlova/multiplayer_firebase_sample/README.md

 A Multiplayer game sample project for Flutteristas 2025 conference.
 Flutter version: 3.27.0

+## Game Rules

+1. Only commonly used nouns are allowed (no names, brands, or places).
+2. No repeating words.
+3. The first player enters any word.
+4. Each new word must start with the last letter of the previous word.
+5. A player loses if they reach three mistakes.
+The last remaining player wins.

 ## Getting Started

 To make it work at your side you have to: